hms-dbmi/udn-cli/README.md

 ```

 ## Configuration
-This config is required to be located at ~/.udn/config (I'll be adding an option to for configuring this).
+This config is required to be located at `~/.udn/config`

 ```
 [PROD]